Free: Healthy Freezer Meals Recipe EbookGet It Now

 - What to do with the grease: You can use bacon grease in most savory applications in place of butter or oil, as long as the heat isn’t too high.
 My favorite ways include frying eggs or adding to stir fry vegetables toward the end.
 (Both also happen to be delicious with your crispy oven baked bacon added to them, too.)

 Ways To Use Baked Bacon In Recipes

-One of the advantages of making bacon in the oven is you can make a big batch, which means you can use it in lots of different ways!
+One of the advantages of baking bacon in the oven is you can make a big batch, which means you can use it in lots of different ways!
 Here are some serving ideas, as well as classic recipes for bacon lovers that can take advantage of your big batch:

-- Breakfast – Obviously, this is probably the most popular!
-Just serve it on the side with almond flour pancakes (or healthy banana oat pancakes), easy oven baked eggs, or the perfect omelette.
-Recipes for quiche or fritattas also typically call for cooked bacon.
+- Breakfast – Serve it on the side with almond flour pancakes (or healthy banana oat pancakes), easy oven baked eggs, or the perfect omelette.
+Recipes for quiche or fritattas also often call for cooked bacon.

-- Casseroles – Bacon makes almost any casserole better.
-Popular ones include chicken bacon ranch casserole or cheesy brussels sprout casserole.
+- Casseroles – Popular ones include chicken bacon ranch casserole or cheesy brussels sprout casserole.

 - Soups – While you can saute the bacon before adding the liquid, adding it pre-cooked is even more convenient if you have some.
 My fave is bacon cheeseburger soup, but I’ve seen many readers add it to broccoli cheese soup as well.

 - Salads – Cooking bacon in the oven is particularly convenient for salads, since you’re not usually cooking other parts of the dish, and can do it ahead.
-It’s a classic on a cobb salad or wedge salad.
+It’s a classic on a cobb salad, broccoli bacon salad, or wedge salad.

-- Appetizers – This perfect baked bacon recipe is excellent to use as part of an appetizer, like bacon caprese skewers or bacon deviled eggs, jalapeno poppers, or a creamy cheese ball.
+- Appetizers – This perfect baked bacon recipe is excellent to use as part of an appetizer, like Caprese skewers or bacon deviled eggs, jalapeno poppers, or a creamy cheese ball.

 - Side Dishes – Use bacon to amp up crispy pan fried brussels sprouts, Southern fried cabbage, or even rice or cauliflower rice.